open5e/open5e/source/monsters/tome-of-beasts/R/rat-king.rst

 *Hit:* 10 (2d6 + 3) piercing damage, and a bitten creature
 must succeed on a DC 15 Constitution saving throw or be infected with a disease.
-A diseased creature gains one level of exhaustion immediately.
+A diseased creature gains one level of :ref:`srd:exhaustion` immediately.
 When the creature finishes a long rest, it must repeat the saving throw.
 On a failure, the creature gains another level of exhaustion.
 On a success, the disease does not progress.
-The creature recovers from the disease if its saving throw succeeds after two consecutive long rests or if it receives a lesser restoration spell or comparable magic.
+The creature recovers from the disease if its saving throw succeeds after two consecutive long rests or if it receives a :ref:`srd:lesser-restoration` spell or comparable magic.
 The creature then recovers from one level of exhaustion after each long rest.

 **Summon Swarm (1/Day).** The rat king summons three swarms